pcafstockf/ts-jsx-wp-mono/README.md

 This is a general purpose project, but it was also designed to significantly reduce heft, build times, and breakage on new React projects.
 The secret is that babeljs is completely unnecessary for most React projects.

 I drank the entire cooler of TypeScript Kool-Aid the day Google announced they would be working with Microsoft's on the language!
-And I've never regreted it :-)
+And I've never regretted it :-)
-TypeScript is capable of compiling all your JSX files, *and* it can target es5 (or any other es) all on it's own.
+TypeScript is capable of compiling all your JSX files, *and* it can target es5 (or any other es) all on its own.
 Create-React-App actually only runs TypeScript for type checking purposes (isn't that why you have an IDE?).
 All the code generation is done by babblejs.
 Babel is a great tool, but if you are already using TypeScript, you will get greater compatibility and speed by *only* using TypeScript.
 This repo currently pulls in React from a cdn to demonstrate the JSX capabilities, but is not really a "React app".
 The "with-react" branch of this repo contains similar code but is a full React w/ router application.

 Lerna and Nx are great monorepo tools.
-But if you needs are relatively simple, they may be more overhead and complexity than you want in your project.
+But if your needs are relatively simple, they may be more overhead and complexity than you want in your project.
 This project takes inspiration from Lerna and Nx layouts, but skips the extra tools and scripts, and just manages everything by passing qualified pathnames to tools like webpack and karma.